 - With an OEM hard top (also probably applies to a convertible with the roof up), use the figures in the table as is.

 - With a fastback, multiply by 1.25.

-If you want to nerd out on it, you can experiment with turbulence and lift using the NACA wing calculator (change the NCrit value) and see for yourself.
-If you want real values, you don’t do calculations, you hire a professional to measure the real-world differences on your car.
+If you want to nerd out on it, you can experiment with wing shapes, angles, turbulence, and lift using the NACA wing calculator and see for yourself.
+If you want real values, you don’t do calculations, you hire a professional (not me) to measure the real-world differences on your car.